molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Interacting with elements

-To test the counter component, we want to verify that the start count for the first counter is “5”.
+To test the counter Component, we want to verify that the start count for the first counter is “5”.
 The current count lives in an element with the test id `count`”`.
 So the element finder would be:

 ```typescript
 cy.get('[data-testid="count"]')